Donald Pleasance as Blofeld in "You Only Live Twice" (1967).

-Details on the plot of course are scarce - they guard these scripts like precious gems, with numbered copies that must be signed out and all that - but here’s the official description of Spectre:
+Details on the plot as of this writing of course are scarce - they guard these scripts like precious gems, with numbered copies that must be signed out and all that - but here’s the official description of Spectre:

 “A cryptic message from Bond’s past sends him on a trail to uncover a sinister organization.
 While M battles political forces to keep the secret service alive, Bond peels back the layers of deceit to reveal the terrible truth behind SPECTRE.”

-That likely is going to be all we hear until the autumn of 2015, so there will be plenty of time to speculate on what it all means.
-We suspect that the 'terrible truth' has something to do with the man with the white cat and the sharks swimming in the moat inside his lair.
+Without going into any details of the film, we suspect that the 'terrible truth' has something to do with the man with the white cat and the sharks swimming in the moat inside his lair.
 And if we get a few classic wisecracks and throwaway lines from Bond and the villain, it will be a refreshing return to form.